factorial-io/haproxy-config/readme.md

 * `VPORT` or `VIRTUAL_PORT` the port to forward the http-traffic to, defaults to 80
 * `VPATH` the path to filter by requests; this allows you to serve multiple containers under the same domain, but with different url-prefixes.
 The prefixes get removed when passed to the containers, or when `VPATH_REPLACEMENT` is set, it gets replaced with the value from `VPATH_REPLACEMENT`.
 * `VPATH_REPLACEMENT` sets the replacement path for when `VPATH` is set.
 This allows you to rewrite the paths completely.
-* `SSL` a path to a ssl-certificate to use for HTTPS-traffic
 * `HTTPS_ONLY` will forward traffic for port 80 to port 443 for that given VHOST.
 * `REDIRECT_FROM` redirect from a given hostname.
 (Separate multiple hostnames with a space)
 * `SSH` if a container exposes this environment variable, all ssh-traffic to 22 is forwarded to the container.
 This setting can be used only for one container.
-* `EXPOSED_NETWORK`, name of network to expose to the haproxy-config
 * `HTTP_AUTH_USER` and `HTTP_AUTH_PASS` protect an instance via HTTP-Auth.

 **Example**